LosAlamosAl/unity-pong/README.md

 Unity tool's "Save Project" menu item doesn't update scene files.
 Closing project window brings up "Save" dialog.
 That save **does** update the scene files (and Git will now see them as modified).
+If you just do a normal "Save" everything is saved.

 ### Using Mouse Scroll Wheel
 Gave up on using the mouse scrollwheel to move the paddle.
 There